Morocco A' national football team: History

-However, Moroccan fans could enjoy not only the hosting of the CHAN in the kingdom two years later in 2018, but also a tournament victory for their local national team, which became the third North African country to win the competition’s title, after Tunisia, winners in 2011, and Libya in 2014.
+However, Moroccan fans could enjoy not only the hosting of the CHAN in the kingdom two years later in 2018, but also a tournament victory for their local national team, which became the third North African country to win the competition's title, after Tunisia, winners in 2011, and Libya in 2014.
 The road was not easy for Moroccan players, who were coached by Jamal Sellami in 2018, as they had to face strong, experienced African National teams, especially in the semi-final and final matches.
 In the group phase, the path was easier, with a 4–0 victory against Mauritania followed by a second 3–1 win against Guinea, before a scoreless draw against Sudan in the final group match.
 The Local Atlas Lions finished top of their group with 7 points out of 9 to advance to the quarter-finals, where they beat Namibia 2–0 in Casablanca.

 On 31 January 2018, Al Mountakhab made history, as they qualified for the final match of the CHAN for the first time in their history after beating 2014 title winners Libya 3–1 at the Mohamed V stadium in Casablanca.
 The final match was a flurry of Moroccan goals.
 Four in total were scored, by Zakaria Hadraf in both the 44th and 61st minutes, Walid El Karti in the 64th minute, as well as Ayoub El Kaabi (top scorer of the competition) in the 73rd minute, to win a first CHAN title for the kingdom.

 In February 2021, Morocco won their second title after a 2–0 win over Mali in the final in Cameroon.

+In the 2024 African Nations Championship, Morocco qualified for the knockout stages after placing second in the group stage, winning against Angola 2–0, losing to Kenya 1–0, and defeating both Zambia and DR Congo 3–1.
+In the quarter-final, they defeated co-host Tanzania 1–0.
+They went on to defeat Senegal on penalties after a 1–1 draw in the semi-final and later overcame Madagascar 3–2 in the final.